askhamwhat/sensors-cost-paper/README.md

 #### Sea Surface Temperature

-This data is hosted by NOAA.
-ADD DETAILS
+This data is hosted by NOAA [here](https://www.esrl.noaa.gov/psd/data/gridded/data.noaa.oisst.v2.html).
+Download sst.wkmean.1990-present.nc and lsmask.nc.

 #### Cylinder flow

 This data is included with the companion to the Dynamic Mode Decomposition book [here](http://dmdbook.com/).
-ADD DETAILS
+Download DATA.zip (note that this file is 417 MB).
+The fluid flow data can be found in DATA\FLUIDS\CYLINDER_ALL.mat.

 ## Faster Option With MEX